gvwilson/sensibleadventures/bookster/bookster.md

 It took them a day and a half to reach Starboard Town---a day and a half of not knowing what was happening there, or in Forecastle, or anywhere else.
 Razi kept them in the trees most of the time.
-Whenever the only way forward was to venture onto the road or grow wings, they huddled beneath low-hanging branches and let the toothworms sting them until the bookster was satisfied that no one was watching.
+Whenever the only way forward was to venture onto the path, they huddled beneath low-hanging branches and let the toothworms sting them until the bookster was satisfied that no one was watching.

+Erileine's stomach grumbled for the first few hours, then turned into a hard, painful lump.
+Her head ached and she felt grimy, even after peeling out of her clothes and washing off the worst of the mud.
+Razi and Piaerre did the same, or at least she presumed they did---by unspoken agreement, it was the one time they were out of each other's sight.

 They were halfway to their destination when they heard chopping and caught a whiff of smoke.
 Cautiously, they edged forward to look.

-Fifty strides below, a dozen soldiers were clearing brush from the mouth of an old tunnel.
+Fifty strides below, a dozen soldiers were clearing brush from the mouth of an old tunnel that probably hadn't seen daylight in centuries.
 They worked with their helmets off, but kept their breastplates on, and their swords and crossbows close to hand.
 They spoke in monosyllables, intent on their labor.

 As they watched, one of the soldiers drove his ax into a stump for safekeeping and called out to his companions.
 They set their axes and